PeterKottas/DotNetCore.WindowsService/README.md

 ## Installation

-Using nuget:
+Using NuGet:

-**Install-Package PeterKottas.DotNetCore.WindowsService**
+`Install-Package PeterKottas.DotNetCore.WindowsService`

 ## Quick start

 Easiest way to start is using a brand new template.
-Just do :
+Just do:
 ```
 dotnet new -i PeterKottas.DotNetCore.WindowsService.Templates::*
 ```